prex-aliya/rustycheckers/README.md

 After which it it will save to target/release/rustycheckers.

-Now you could stop here or you could go further by moving it to your user binary file, so you do not have to navigate to this directory every time you want to use it in the terminal unaware.
+Now you could stop here, or you could go further by moving it to your user binary file, so you do not have to navigate to this directory every time you want to use it in the terminal unaware.
 To accomplish this you will need to run a singular command, with the right privileges, to move or copy the binary to the